ebuzz/blog/_posts/2020-07-27-3-little-tips-to-get-the-most-of-our-internship.markdown

 ---
 layout: post
-title:  "3 little tips for your work internship"
+title:  "3 little tips for your first internship"
 date:   2020-07-27 17:17:01 -0800
 categories: post ebuzz
 ---

-_Trainee, internship_
+_Hoping this little advice can make a difference_

 # Background
 Being a former software development intern and now an employee with more /*experience*/ I now get some struggles that some of share when we just started our professional career.
 Having now the opportunity to work with amazing young people in the team there are three things I always procure to share with them: